 Some scientists might argue that we've already sent messages, on spacecraft and by radio, and no one replied.
 But why would they have replied?
 They know the messages were not intended for them--ETs who have long been here--and were sent by, or with the acquiescence of governments, elements of which have known with absolute certainty of the ET presence since long before NASA was created.

->Why should we do this experiment?
+>Why should we do this 'experiment'?

 It's a simple and obvious experiment which costs nothing and can be done right now.
-Isn't it a bit hypocritical to spend millions and billions of dollars searching for ETs we'll never have a useful conversation with--because they're bugs, or many light years away--and then to refuse to try an experiment that could begin a conversation with intelligent ETs who may already be here?
+Isn't it a bit hypocritical to spend millions and billions of dollars searching for ETs we'll never have a useful conversation with--because they're bugs, or many light years away--and then to refuse to try an experiment that could begin a conversation with intelligent ETs who are already here?

 There are 'good' reasons for opposing Contact, and thus for answering the question with a 'No', or saying 'No' by ignoring or evading the question.

 But, if scientists won't consider and/or NASA won't sanction this experiment, then they should understand that they--and we--are making a huge wager on the future of our civilization: that we're more likely to survive and prosper in the coming years and decades by ignoring the possibility, however slight it may seem, of learning of the experiences of other rapidly advancing pre-singularity civilizations--like ours in many ways.
 What happens to civilizations who refuse to learn from the 'Mistakes of the Past'?
 There were other civilizations with their atomic scientists and their 'Doomsday Clocks'.
 Do you want to know what became of them?